AI Policy Forum Summit

 About this event

-Hosted by the MIT AI Policy Forum — an initiative of the MIT Schwarzman College of Computing to move the global conversation about the impact of AI from principles to practical policy implementation — leaders from government, business, and academia will convene for a day-long dialogue focusing on the global policy challenges surrounding the deployment of AI in key areas such as development of truly trustworthy AI, the challenge of making AI work for consumers in finance, and charting a viable path towards social media reform.
+Hosted by the MIT AI Policy Forum — an initiative of the MIT Schwarzman College of Computing to move the global conversation about the impact of AI from principles to practical policy implementation — leaders from government, business, and academia convened for a day-long dialogue focusing on the global policy challenges surrounding the deployment of AI in key areas such as development of truly trustworthy AI, the challenge of making AI work for consumers in finance, and charting a viable path towards social media reform.

 There is, of course, no shortage of discussion about AI at different venues, but we believe that the current public discourse would greatly benefit from a deeper and more focused inquiry.
-To this end, the AI Policy Forum Summit will involve exploration and in-depth discussions of critical questions and issues in this space, as well as consideration of possible future developments and concrete guidance for governments and companies on implementing AI-related policies.
+To this end, the AI Policy Forum Summit involved exploration and in-depth discussions of critical questions and issues in this space, as well as consideration of possible future developments and concrete guidance for governments and companies on implementing AI-related policies.

 - Dan Huttenlocher, Dean, MIT Schwarzman College of Computing; Chair, AI Policy Forum

 - Georgia Perakis, William F. Pounds Professor of Management, MIT; Associate Dean of Social & Ethical Responsibilities of Computing, MIT Schwarzman College of Computing; moderator

 - Aleksander Madry, Professor of Computer Science, MIT; Co-chair, AI Policy Task Force on Finance; moderator